11 Tips To Speed Up Your Magento eCommerce Site

 - Switch all themes and custom extensions to a newer version

 Large images do have a critical impact on the speed factor.
 Stats say that 60% of the website comprises images.
 This calls for the need for image optimization to speed up your Magento site.
 Thus, by optimizing the product images will have a significant impact on the Magento site loading speed.
-You can optimize them in two ways - First, by using photo editing tools like Photoshop compress the image files.
+You can optimize them in two ways - First, by using photo editing tools like Photoshop to compress the image files.
 Secondly, there are speed optimization extensions available on the internet.

 Some of the best image optimization extensions are given below: